 At your death, ownership passes immediately—and automatically—to the beneficiary you named in the deed.
 Any mortgage or debt attached to the land goes along with it.
-There’s still some paperwork to get the property into the name of the new owner, however.
-The new owner will probably need to record a sworn statement (affidavit) and a copy of your death certificate in the land records office.
+There's still some paperwork to get the property into the name of the new owner, however.
+The new owner will probably need to record a simple sworn statement (affidavit) and a copy of your death certificate in the land records office.
 (See How the New Owner Claims Transfer-on-Death Real Estate.)
 But the exact details will vary by state, and even by county.
 Although the TOD beneficiary has these few steps to take, the process is still usually much simpler, quicker, and less costly than going through probate.